Dewansh-dp/Media-Flow/Readme.md

 - app.on('eventName',callbackfn) is used to handle custom events and events are emitted by app.emit('eventName')

 - app.use() is used to add middlewares and configure settings

+- higher order function is the one which either
+    1. takes function as an argument
+    2. returns another function

+- Error is a predefined class